Learn a language.

 A calm rhythm

 No tests.
 No grades.
-No performance pressure.
-Children can listen and follow the highlighted script — in the car, before bed, or while playing.
+Children can simply listen and follow the highlighted script — in the car or before bed.

 Who it’s for